rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-custom-setter"}

-By convention, the name of the setter parameter is `value`, but you can choose a different name if you prefer.
+### Changing visibility or adding annotations

-If you need to annotate an accessor or change its visibility, but you don't want to change the default implementation,
+You can change accessor visibility or add annotations without replacing the default implementation.
+To make your code concise,
-you can.
-To make your code concise, in Kotlin you don't have to make these changes within a body.
+in Kotlin you don't have to make these changes within a body.

 For example, if you want to make the setter private but keep the default implementation: